Antisocial05/alx-pre_course/README.md

-second one - what do i do?
+second one
+Alx student
+This is cool